Verizon Purges Unlimited Data Customers, Targets Those Using 200GB

 If you want to be obtuse: unlimited plans are grandfathered, kept for existing customer loyalty purposes but not offered to new subscribers.
 They could force everyone (out of contract, which is everyone on unlimited plans) to switch to their 100GB plan or simply terminate service - just because they offered the unlimited plans back in 2011 does not obligate them to continue to offer them in 2017.

-Now, having defended the big red V, let me say that they are douchebags to do business with and I dropped them l
+Now, having defended the big red V, let me say that they are douchebags to do business with and I dropped them like a hot potato once I moved to a location where they weren't the only provider with decent coverage in my neighborhood.

+Not quite.
+There have been loopholes which allowed renewing unlimited plans - that would happen if you got a subsidized phone and didn't change plans.
+I'm still on an unlimited contract until later this year.
+But your point is taken, they could terminate unlimited even for people under contract if they wanted to, but those people would have the opportunity to leave without paying an early termination fee.

 Re: (Score:2)